 If you suspect you have lost your mucus plug before 37 weeks of pregnancy, it is good to let your provider know.
 Otherwise, try not to overanalyze what this means about your labor timeline — it is nearly impossible to know, and your baby will come when they are ready.

 2. You Can Only Chew Ice During Labor

 You may have heard the myth that you are not allowed to eat and drink during labor or that you are only allowed to suck on ice chips.
 Of course, no one is stopping you from eating snacks or meals while you labor at home.
 This is part of the reason many birth educators recommend staying home while in labor for as long as possible.

 Once you arrive at your birthing place, you may or may not be allowed to continue to eat.
-When I checked in to labor and delivery, my nurse brought me a menu and told me to order breakfast before the doctor put in orders to restrict my food intake.
-The reason for not being allowed to eat is that if you end up requiring a C-section, you risk vomiting and aspirating from sedation.
+When I checked in to labor and delivery, my nurse brought me a menu and told me to order breakfast before the doctor placed orders to restrict my food intake.
+The reason for not being allowed to eat is that if you end up requiring a C-section, you risk vomiting and aspirating from sedation.2

 3. You Can’t Have a Vaginal Birth After a Cesarean

 While every woman’s circumstances vary, vaginal births after cesarean sections (VBACs) are possible in many cases.
 Many times, providers will at least let you try to experience labor and vaginal delivery after a C-section.
 When appropriate, VBACs decrease maternal risks at delivery and for future pregnancies.
 Some risk factors for an unsuccessful VBAC include pregnancies very close or far apart, a high body mass index, and being overdue.3,4,5

 If you have previously had a C-section and are interested in a vaginal birth this time, do not assume it is off the table for you.
 Talk to your provider about whether you can try for a VBAC.

 4. Your Water Will Break Like in the Movies